challeau/my-notes/resources/Python/flask.md

 <br/>
 They all accept a `datetime.datetime` (or `datetime.date`, `datetime.time` and `datetime.timedelta`) object as first parameter and then optionally a format string.

 > The application should use naive datetime objects internally that use UTC as timezone.
-On formatting it will automatically convert into the user’s timezone in case it differs from UTC.
+On formatting it will automatically convert into the user's timezone in case it differs from UTC.

 To play with the date formatting from the console, you can use the `test_request_context()` method: